Sarvodaya: Origins and Gandhi's political ideal

-Gandhi received a copy of Ruskin's Unto This Last from a British friend, Mr. Henry Polak, while working as a lawyer in South Africa in 1904.
+Gandhi received a copy of Ruskin's Unto This Last from a British friend, Henry Polak, while working as a lawyer in South Africa in 1904.
 In his Autobiography, Gandhi remembers the twenty-four-hour train ride to Durban (from when he first read the book), being so in the grip of Ruskin's ideas that he could not sleep at all: "I determined to change my life in accordance with the ideals of the book."
 As Gandhi construed it, Ruskin's outlook on political-economic life extended from three central tenets:

 Four years later, in 1908, Gandhi rendered a paraphrased translation of Ruskin's book into his native tongue of Gujarati.
-He entitled the book Sarvodaya, a compound (sandhi) he invented from two Sanskrit roots: sarva (all) and udaya (uplift) -- "the uplift of all" (or as Gandhi glossed it in his autobiography, "the welfare of all").
+He entitled the book Sarvodaya, a compound (sandhi) he invented from two Sanskrit roots: sarva (all) and udaya (uplift) — "the uplift of all" (or as Gandhi glossed it in his autobiography, "the welfare of all").